allegro/blog/_posts/2023-06-21-management-engineering-acrobatics.md

 Third, since there are few PSEs compared to other positions, for each person the role is a little different.
 On one hand, this means you can’t fully know what to expect when you start in this role.
-On the other, this is because to a large degree you can shape the role yourself, and personally I’m very happy about this flexibility.
+On the other, this is because to a large degree you can shape the role yourself, and personally I enjoy this flexibility.

 ## Summary